niplav/site/platforms.md

 by my standards, and a random one) and using the results as resolutions, while resolving the others as ambiguous.

+### Timeline

+If the markets receive enough liquidity, I'll start the first experiment mid november, and the second one early next year, hopefully sometime in february.

 Markets
 --------

 Plea
 -----

+I would love to subsidise my markets on Manifold a whole bunch, but don't have enough mana for that (I've subsidised them best I could).

+So here is my plea: __Please predict on the markets!__

+It would be cool to know whether hobbyist prediction markets *can* be used for choosing experiments, and the worst result would be a "well, we can't really tell because liquidity on the markets was too small".

 Further Ideas
 --------------